Cholecystitis

 Before your appointment:

-• Make a list of your symptoms, including any that may seem unrelated to the reason for which you scheduled the appointment.
+- Make a list of your symptoms, including any that don't seem related to the reason for your appointment.

-• Make a list of all medications, vitamins, herbs and other supplements that you're taking.
+- Make a list of all medicines, vitamins, herbs and other supplements that you take, including doses.

-• Take a family member or friend along, if possible.
-Someone who accompanies you can help you remember the information you get.
+- Take a family member or friend along, if possible.
+Someone who goes with you can help you gather information you get.

-• Make a list of questions to ask your health care provider.
+- Make a list of questions to ask your healthcare professional.

 For cholecystitis, some basic questions to ask include:

-• Is cholecystitis the likely cause of my abdominal pain?
+- Is cholecystitis the likely cause of my belly pain?

 What to expect from your doctor